-6.3.6 3D Glasses Operation
+7.3.7 3D Glasses Operation

 When using 3D glasses (with 3D video input and appropriate software support), the controller outputs sync information to align the left eye and right eye shuttering in the glasses with the displayed DMD image frames.
-3D glasses typically use either Infrared (IR) transmission or DLP LinkTM technology to achieve this synchronization.
+3D glasses typically use either Infrared (IR) transmission or DLP Link[TM] technology to achieve this synchronization.

 One glasses type uses an IR transmitter on the system PCB to send an IR sync signal to an IR receiver in the glasses.
-In this case, the DLPC34xx controller output signal GPIO_04 can be used to cause the IR transmitter to send an IR sync signal to the glasses.
-Figure 6-11 shows the timing sequence for the GPIO_04 signal.
+In this case DLPC34xx controller output signal GPIO_04 can be used to cause the IR transmitter to send an IR sync signal to the glasses.
+The \mathbb{X} 7-14 figure shows the timing sequence for the GPIO_04 signal.

-The second type of glasses relies on sync information that is encoded into the light that is output from the projection lens.
+The second type of glasses relies on sync information that is encoded into the light being output from the projection lens.
 This approach uses the DLP Link feature for 3D video.
-Many 3D glasses from different suppliers are built using this method.
+Many 3D glasses from different suppliers have been built using this method.
 The advantage of using the DLP Link feature is that it takes advantage of existing projector hardware to transmit the sync information to the glasses.
-This method may give an advantage in cost, size, and power savings in the projector.
+This method may give an advantage in cost, size and power savings in the projector.

 When using DLP Link technology, one light pulse per DMD frame is output from the projection lens while the glasses have both shutters closed.
 To achieve this, the DLPC34xx tells the DLPAxxxx when to turn on the illumination source (typically LEDs or lasers) so that an encoded light pulse is output once per DMD frame.
 Because the shutters in the glasses are both off when the pulse is sent, the projector illumination source is also off except when the light is sent to create the pulse.
 The pulses may use any color; however, due to the transmission property of the eye-glass LCD shutter lenses and the sensitivity of the white-light sensor used on the eye-glasses, it is highly recommended that blue is not used for pulses.
 Red pulses are the recommended color to use.
-Figure 6-11 shows 3D timing information.
-Figure 6-12 and Table 6-8 show the timing for the light pulses when using the DLP Link feature.
+The 图 7-14 figure below shows 3D timing information. 图 7-15 and 表 7-7 show the timing for the light pulses when using the DLP Link feature.